Suspendisse : 012-345-6787

-All the specs you send us are sorted by a team of Lions in a small workshop at the Apuldram Centre.
+All the specs you send us are sorted by a team of Lions and other volunteers in a small workshop at the Apuldram Centre.
 Visits can be arranged if you let us know in advance - perhaps when delivering spectacles to us.

-Sorted spectacles are graded by Medico France in Le Havres, Click the link at the top of the page to view a video of our recent visit to the Medico workshops in Le Havres.
+Sorted spectacles are graded by Medico France in Le Havre, Click the link at the top of the page to view a video of our recent visit to the Medico workshops in Le Havre.

-We have shipped spectacles directly to known contacts undertaking eye clinics in Papua New Guinea, Ghana, Nigeria and Nepal.
+We have shipped spectacles directly to known contacts undertaking eye clinics in Papua New Guinea, Sri Lanka, Ghana, Nigeria and Nepal.

 We support volunteers from the ‘Unite for Sight’ charity with a supply of spectacles to take with them on missions to countries across the world.